 Most "florida" dogwoods grow to at least fifteen feet.
 They bloom before the "kousa" dogwoods.
 What we call the flower in both "florida" and "kousa" dogwoods are showy bracts surrounding a small flower.
 We offer the following selections:

-Cherokee Chief - Deep rose red.
+Cherokee Brave - Deep rose red.
 3 feet and older.

 Cherokee Princess - White.

 Flora Plena - Unique blossom is rounder and more dimensional than other dogwood blossoms.

 Pink Flame - Colorful leaf with tones of green, yellow, and pink.
 The flowers/bracts are a medium pink.
 Heat tolerant.
 In the fall much of the leaf is suffused with rose tones.
 Striking.

 Spring Grove - The flower, in 4 sections, opens from a round globe and the edges of each section remain slightly curled.
 Blooms from late March into early May.
 The leaves are early to change color in the fall.